WPChill/download-monitor/readme.txt

 = Download counts are not increasing when I download something =

-Admin hits are not counted, log out and try!
+Admin hits are not counted, log out and try again!

-More documentation can be found in our [Knowledge Base](https://www.download-monitor.com/kb/).

 == Screenshots ==